-Feeding West Virginia: The Health Plan and Mountaineer Food Bank launch groundbreaking partnership - West Virginia Press Association
+Feeding West Virginia: The Health Plan and Mountaineer Food Bank Launch Groundbreaking Partnership - West Virginia Press Association

 “We’re thrilled to announce our partnership with The Health Plan in a shared commitment to address food insecurity in our communities.
 The Food for Health Program is vital for those struggling with chronic illness and food insecurity,” said Chad Morrison, CEO of Mountaineer Food Bank.
 “This collaboration aligns with our mission to feed West Virginia’s hungry while improving the health and well-being of those we serve.”

-THP and MFB teams are kicking off the partnership by hosting a volunteer event at 10:30 a.m. on Tuesday, October 24 at the Mountaineer Food Bank Headquarters in Gassaway, W.Va.
+THP and MFB teams are kicking off the partnership by hosting a volunteer event at 10:30 a.m. on Tuesday, October 24 at the Mountaineer Food Bank Headquarters in Gassaway, WV.

 For more information about The Health Plan and our partnership with Mountaineer Food Bank, please contact Public Relations Specialist Haley Wade at 740-699-6285 or [email protected].